GRADE 4 LESSON 5 THE HARDSHIPS BAHÁ’U’LLÁH ENDURED COULD NEVER KEEP HIM FROM ACHIEVING HIS PURPOSE

 Introducing The Principal Theme

-The purpose of this lesson is to help us realize that Baha’u’llah suffered for us and to give us a glimpse of the ordeals and hardships that He endured for the sake of humanity.
+This lesson aims to help us realize that Baha’u’llah suffered for us and to give us a glimpse of the ordeals and hardships that He endured for the sake of humanity.

 All the Manifestations of God have suffered in the hands of leaders concerned only with their own wealth and power.
 These self-seeking leaders used their influence over the ignorant people who blindly followed them to convince them to rise against God’s Manifestations.